The best places to wine and dine in 2019

 Laura at Point Leo Estate, Merricks, Victoria

-A set menu at Laura tells the story of Mornington Peninsula as interpreted by Culinary Director Phil Wood, who was, perhaps, the most sought-after chef in Australia following the closing of Neil Perry’s Eleven Bridge in 2017.
+A set menu at Laura tells the story of Mornington Peninsula as interpreted by Culinary Director, Phil Wood, who was, perhaps, the most sought-after chef in Australia following the closing of Neil Perry’s Eleven Bridge in 2017.
 Awarded two hats in this year’s guide, the restaurant itself creates a feeling of being encapsulated in a terrarium as diners look onto the surrounding sculpture park (the site is a $40 million endeavour).
-Head Sommelier, Andrew Murch, has curated a pairing wine list equally enticing as the coastal region the restaurant calls home.
+Head sommelier, Andrew Murch, has curated a pairing wine list as equally enticing as the coastal region the restaurant calls home.

 Regional Restaurant of the Year

 ‘Farm-to-table’ is no mere buzzword to this regional gem; living by the seasons, its produce is grown on its own front yard in the beautiful Otway Ranges.
-The restaurant is housed in a converted weatherboard house, also offering accommodation for guests visiting the region with a crackling fire in the lounge.
+The restaurant is housed in a converted weatherboard house, offering accommodation for guests visiting the region with a crackling fire in the lounge.
 Chef Dan Hunter previously helmed two Michelin-starred Mugaritz, placed in the top 10 of the World’s Best 50 Restaurants list under his leadership.

 Regional Wine List of the Year

 This award-winning regional restaurant is well worth the visit for splendid mountain views alone, but its new tourable cellar secures its position as a foodie-must this year, housing a noteworthy 28,000-bottle collection.
 Owner Allan Myers reportedly holds the Southern Hemisphere’s largest privately owned collection of Burgundies and Bordeaux, 800 of which are displayed in three temperature-controlled cellars.
 Wines are matched to your five- and eight-course degustation.